zesterer/tao/README.md

 - Have the function 'silently' exit through stack unwinding, as is the case in C#, C++, etc.
 - Create a copy of the function that can handle failure like `try_map` as in Rust

-*It's worth noting that Haskell mostly solves this problem with monads: but they're frequently unwieldy*
+*It's worth noting that Haskell mostly solves this problem with monads: but they're frequently unwieldy.
+Effect systems and monads have many similarities, but the former works much harder to make them integrate better with regular control flow.*

 In Tao, this problem can be solved by making `map` generic over an effect parameter, like so: